Home > Tips & Tricks > Arrow Crab Care & Info

 Arrow crab compatibility

-Feeding Arrow crab
+Arrow crab diet

 The advantage of the arrow crab’s ravenous omnivorous nature is that feeding it is an absolute breeze.
 They’ll feed on any bits they can find in the tank, whether alive or dead.
-Bristle worms make a welcome snack, which is why the species is often introduced into a tank to combat plagues of them.
+Bristleworms make a welcome snack, which is why the species is often introduced into a tank to combat plagues of them.

 To supplement your arrow crab’s diet, offer sinking foods like invertebrate tablets that the other aquarium inhabitants might not get to as quickly.
 Other than that, these crabs will just eat whatever leftovers make their way to the bottom of the tank.